19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Procurement of sexual activity with a person with mental disability

-Shall not arrest without warrant
+May arrest without warrant

 Warrant

-Ditto
+Not bailable

-Imprisonment for 2 years, or fine, or both
+Imprisonment for 5 years, or fine, or both

 Ditto